caxylive/Net_Projects/notes/017 - TCP-IP Transport Layer.md

 | Change Line VTY Transport Input             | `line vty 0 4` <br> `transport input all`                                                                    |
 | Ping Command                                | `ping [ip-address]`                                                                                          |
 | Clear OSPF Processes                        | `clear ip ospf process`                                                                                      |

-This lesson covers the key differences between TCP and UDP, the importance of port numbers, and the mechanisms that ensure reliable data transmission in TCP.
-Understanding these protocols and their functionalities is crucial for network management and troubleshooting.